 James (Jim) Rutledge

 Jim Rutledge began his 4-H adventure in 1957 in Illinois.
 After one year, his family moved to Wisconsin, and this determined the path for the rest of his life.
-After eight more years, under the guidance of Arthur Brehm, Jim knew he would give his life to 4-H. After four years at the University of Wisconsin-Madison and two years in the Army, Jim became the 4-H Youth Agent for Walworth County in 1971.
-Over the next 33 years, Jim would move to Wyoming as an Area 4-H Agent; to Oklahoma as a specialist for Volunteer and Staff Development and then as State 4-H Program Leader; to Oregon to become the Department Head for the academic department of 4-H Youth Development Education.
+After eight more years, under the guidance of Arthur Brehm, Jim knew he would give his life to 4-H. He spent four years at the University of Wisconsin-Madison and two years in the Army, later becoming the 4-H Youth Agent for Walworth County in 1971.
+Over the next 33 years, Jim would move to Wyoming as an Area 4-H Agent, to Oklahoma as a specialist for Volunteer and Staff Development, and then as State 4-H Program Leader, and to Oregon to become the Department Head for the academic department of 4-H Youth Development Education.
 When he retired in 2004, he moved back to Oklahoma to be closer to family.
-For the next twelve years, he worked for the Oklahoma 4-H Foundation and taught a graduate-level “Extension Program Development” class at Oklahoma State University.
+For the next 12 years, he worked for the Oklahoma 4-H Foundation and taught a graduate-level “Extension Program Development” class at Oklahoma State University.

-Throughout his career, Jim’s primary focus was building the leadership skills of teens, volunteers and professionals.
-In retirement, he developed the Developmental Stages of the Extension Professional (DSEP) model.
-This model is being used today in Wisconsin and a number of other states.
-Jim travels throughout the country to present this model and has shared it with over 1500 Extension Professionals nationally.
+Throughout his career, Jim’s primary focus was building the leadership skills of teens, volunteers, and professionals.
+In retirement, he developed the Developmental Stages of the Extension Professional (DSEP) model, which is being used today in Wisconsin and a number of other states.
+Jim travels throughout the country to present this model and has shared it with over 1,500 Extension Professionals nationally.

 Find Other Hall of Fame Honorees